Riverside South, Manhattan: Initial plan

+By the beginning of 1991, Trump was negotiating his capitulation with the six civic groups.
+He formally abandoned plans for Trump City in March 1991.
+The negotiated compromise was to have 8.3 e6ft2 of space in total.
+These plans called for 5,500 apartments and up to 1.8 e6ft2 for television studios.
+Both the city and state governments of New York endorsed the project and eventual relocation of the elevated highway.
+Goldberger referred to Trump's abandonment of Trump City as a "miracle".

-Trump and the civic groups formed the Riverside South Planning Corporation (RSPC) to develop the project, which they called Riverside South.
+Trump and the six civic groups formed the Riverside South Planning Corporation (RSPC) to design the project, which they called Riverside South.
 Chase Manhattan Bank, which still held more than $200 million in mortgages on the site, initially paid all of RSPC's expenses.
 In April 1991, the RSPC hired David Childs of SOM, along with Paul Willen, to oversee Riverside South's design.
-A group of planners and architects, appointed by Manhattan borough president Ruth Messinger, recommended that the plans be downsized even further.
-The RSPC unveiled a scale model of its proposal in August 1991, which called for several curved towers of up to 50 stories high.
-By early 1992, RSPC chairman Richard Kahan said the tallest residential buildings would be 40 stories and be clustered at either end of the site.
-There were to be 16 residential towers and two office towers.
-Both the city and state governments of New York endorsed the project, even though Trump had not pledged funds to improve nearby subway stations, as local residents had requested.
-Trump also did not want to add affordable housing units, saying it would be unprofitable to do so.
+At the request of Manhattan borough president Ruth Messinger, the American Institute of Architects convened a delegation of planners and architects, who, after an intense weekend of study, endorsed the overall concept, but recommended that the floor area be limited to somewhat less than the 7.3 e6sqft previously approved for Lincoln West.
+The RSPC unveiled a scale model of its proposal in August 1991, which showed a curved line of buildings with the tallest residential buildings, 40-50 stories, clustered near either end of the site.
+There were to be 16 residential buildings, all but three lining the new Riverside Boulevard, and two office buildings on Eleventh Avenue.
+Trump had not pledged funds to improve nearby subway stations, as local residents had requested and also did not want to add affordable housing units, saying it would be unprofitable to do so.